swift-lang/swift-k/libexec/log-processing/README.txt

 .
 Put the job runtimes into 1-second buckets:
 +
 ------------------------------------------
-./ buckets.pl 1 times.data > buckets.data
+./buckets.pl 1 times.data > buckets.data
 ------------------------------------------

 .
 Plot with the JFreeChart-based plotter in usertools/plotter: